 Privacy Impact Assessment Questionnaire

-MSIS collects and maintains information about mines, mine operations, miner and instructor qualifications and certifications, mine inspections, coal dust sampling management, infractions of mandatory safety and health standards, in accordance with mandatory standards, and provides information to assess alleged violations against mine operators and independent contractors.
-The application is accessible to many of the MSHA program area offices via agency’s intranet.
+MSIS collects and maintains information about mines, mine operations, miner and instructor qualifications and certifications, certification of mining equipment, mine inspections, mine accident, injury, employment and production information, coal dust sampling management, infractions of mandatory safety and health standards, in accordance with mandatory standards, and provides information to assess alleged violations against mine operators and independent contractors.
+The application is accessible to many of the MSHA program area offices via the agency’s intranet.

 The following questions are intended to define the scope of the information requested and/or collected as well as reasons for its collection as part of the program, system, or technology being developed.